-Some places - such as two of the lakeshore's backcountry campgrounds - do not have enough down and dead wood to support the tradition of a fire.
+Some places - such as our three drive-in campgrounds and some backcountry campgrounds - do not have enough down and dead wood to support the tradition of a fire.
+If you're staying in our drive-in campgrounds, you must purchase wood locally and bring it to your campsite.
+Do not bring wood to the park from other areas.
 Invasive species that live in or on trees and firewood are a threat to the park's ecosystems.

 And each day we hear more about the impact of climate change on our earth and that combustion of fuels - including firewood - leads to increased carbon dioxide levels in the atmosphere.